 In this regards time urgency is a critical consideration.
 The time the decision makers have to go through a problem solving, or information gathering, affects the process to decision making.
 Delay can be helpful if the value of the expected additional inputs achievable in the time outweighs the costs of delaying, but these gains need to be real.
 Delaying helps no-one and once time has been lost, it cannot ever be made up, whereas a less than optimum decision can frequently be adjusted in the light of better information.

 The ‘window of opportunity’ associated with any decision is only open for a limited period of time.
 Then there is the question of trust and acceptance.
 The decision makers are to be trusted to make the decision.
 The decisions they make are to be accepted by the affected stake-holders.
 Trust is a precursor to acceptance and the degree of trust present, combined with the power and influence of the decision makers’ influence the best approach to decision making, where trust is not present, time is needed to negotiate and reach consensus.

 Another key consideration is ‘who decides’.
 Escalation of every decision to the highest level is a formula for the disaster.
 The organizational management is to actively encourage people to accept responsibility and make decisions when appropriate.
 This helps the organization run more efficiently and allows individuals to grow professionally.
 Employees are to be encouraged to handle all of the day-to-day decisions and only escalate decisions on an exception basis.

 People make decisions of varying importance every day.
-Studies have shown that most people are much poorer at decision making than they think.
+Studies have shown that the majority of the people are much poorer at decision making than they think.
 An understanding of what decision making involves, together with a few effective techniques, helps make better decisions.
-A simple decision making process is shown in Fig 1.
+The importance of decision making and approach to god decision making practice is shown in Fig 2.

 Definitions and concepts